Where it started

 Who’s in the partnership?

-The Partnership comprises: Kent County Council, Medway Council, Highways England and Kent Police and is responsible for the operation of speed, red light and average speed safety cameras within Kent and Medway.
+The Partnership comprises: Kent County Council, Medway Council, National Highways and Kent Police and is responsible for the operation of speed, red light and average speed safety cameras within Kent and Medway.

 The Partnership is committed to influencing, educating and encouraging motorists on the roads in Kent and Medway to slow down, stay within the speed limit and help reduce the number of speed-related crashes and casualties through the combination of education, publicity and enforcement.